 An applicant’s concerto movement may exceed 10 minutes; however, the selection performed in the competition must fit within this time constraint.
 If necessary, cuts may be made to the selection performed (preferably to tuttis in the accompaniment) for the competition and must be indicated in the scores provided.

 Contestants whose selection exceeds 10 minutes in the first round of the competition will not be permitted to continue, and may be disqualified.

 Please note that applicants must be prepared to perform the entire movement, should they proceed to the final round, even if it exceeds the 10-minute limit.
 The same piece must be performed during both rounds of competition.

 Open to instrumental students ages 14-18 (student must fall between these ages at the time of the competition) who have not yet graduated from high school.
 Students must reside and attend school in the state of Tennessee or be a current member of the Curb Youth Symphony.

 Round 1 – Saturday, February 24, 2018: Each student will perform for a panel of judges.
 Finalists will advance to Round 2.

 Round 2 – Sunday, February 25, 2018: Each finalist will perform for a second panel of judges.
 The winner of this round will be awarded the Grand Prize.

 The competition will be held at the Schermerhorn Symphony Center.
 Directions will be made available to each participant.

 HOW TO ENTER

 This year’s Curb Concerto Competition will be limited to no more than 24 contestants.
-After 24 qualifying applications are complete, no more submissions will be accepted, and entry to the competition will be closed: even if the entry deadline has not yet arrived.
-To best ensure your acceptance to the competition, complete your application as early as possible.
+After 24 qualifying applications are received, no more submissions will be accepted, and entry to the competition will be closed, even if the entry deadline has not yet arrived.
+For the best possibility of ensuring your acceptance to the competition, complete your application as early as possible.